 (2 Credits) This course focuses on the components, circuitry, and operation safety guidelines of radiographic equipment.
 The radiographic accessories utilized to enhance the production of quality radiographic images are also discussed.
 Professional Ethics, Laws, Information Management will be entertained.
 Instruction will be given in Radiation Protection, Biology and Pathology.
 Course fee required.
-Total of 30 contact hours delivered in an online format.
+Total of 30 hours of lecture.